reycuba0918/Boolean-Algebra/README.md

          111 | 1 + !(1 * 1) | True
         ```

-* `inputs`: This parameter initiates the property `inputs` and establishes the keys for the property `table` within its `truth_table`, where each key corresponds to a `boolean_constant_expression`.
+* `inputs`: this parameter initiates the property `inputs` and establishes the keys for the property `table` within its `truth_table`, where each key corresponds to a `boolean_constant_expression`.
 Note that the parameter `expression` of each `boolean_constant_expression` is formed by replacing the variables of the `truth_table`'s `expression`, in alphabetical order, with its corresponding key.
-To learn about what characters are considered variables or to learn about how a `truth_table`'s `expression` gets replaced by its `inputs` [click here](#variables-and-how-they-get-replaced).
+To learn about which characters are considered variables or to learn about how a `truth_table`'s `expression` gets replaced by its `inputs` [click here](#variables-and-how-they-get-replaced).
   * What does this parameter accept?
     This parameter accepts a `list` of `str`, each consisting solely of the characters '0' or '1'.
 The length of each `str` must be equal to the number of variables in the `expression` of the `truth_table`.
-    * By default this parameter holds an empty `list`.
-When this is the case, a `list` of all possible combinations will take its place.
+    * By default, this parameter holds an empty `list`.
+When this is the case, a `list` of all combinations will take its place.
       * Example:
         ```
         from Truth_Table import truth_table